-To the shareholders of Acasti Phama Inc. (the "Corporation"):
+To the shareholders of Acasti Pharma Inc. (the "Corporation"):

-NOTICE IS HEREBY GIVEN THAT that the annual and special meeting of the shareholders (the "Meeting") of the Corporation will be held at the McCord Museum, located at 690 Sherbrooke Street West, Montreal, Quebec, H3A 1E9, Canada, on July 12, 2016 at 10:30 a.m., for the following purposes:
+NOTICE IS HEREBY GIVEN THAT that the annual and special meeting of the shareholders (the "Meeting") of the Corporation will be held at the McCord Museum, located at 690 Sherbrooke Street West, Montreal, Quebec, H3A 1E9, Canada, on August 15, 2017 at 1:30 p.m., for the following purposes:

-- 1. to receive the financial statements of the Corporation for the financial year ended February 29, 2016 and the auditors' report thereon; - 2. to elect the directors of the Corporation for the ensuring year; - 3. to appoint the auditors for the ensuing year and to authorize the directors of the Corporation to fix their remuneration; - 4. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution approving, ratifying and confirming certain amendments to the Corporation's stock option plan, as previously approved by the board of directors of the Corporation (the "Board"), as more particularly described in the accompanying management information circular (the "Circular"); - 5. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution approving, ratifying and confirming the grant of 525,000 options to purchase common shares of the Corporation, as previously approved by the Board, as more particularly described in the Circular; - 6. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving, ratifying and confirming certain amendments to the Corporation's equity incentive plan, as previously approved by the Board, as more particularly described in the Circular; and - 7. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the financial statements of the Corporation for the financial year ended March 31, 2017 and the auditors' report thereon; - 2. to elect the directors of the Corporation (the "Directors") for the ensuing year; - 3. to appoint the auditors for the ensuing year and to authorize the Directors of the Corporation to fix their remuneration; - 4. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution approving, ratifying and confirming certain amendments to the Corporation's stock option plan, as previously approved by the board of Directors of the Corporation (the "Board"), as more particularly described in the accompanying management information circular (the "Circular"); - 5. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution approving, ratifying and confirming the grant of 373,600 options to purchase Common Shares of the Corporation to certain executives and Board members, as previously approved by the Board, as more particularly described in the Circular; - to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving, ratifying and confirming certain amendments to the Corporation's equity incentive plan, as previously approved by the Board, as more particularly described in the Circular; and - 7. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.

-SIGNED IN LAVAL, QUÉBEC, AS AT, JUNE 14, 2016.
+SIGNED IN LAVAL, QUEBEC, AS AT, July 13, 2017.